cezarpauna/TestRepoCreation/README.md

-# Local Coffee Shop React App
+# Local Coffee Shop

-This is a simple React application for a local coffee shop.
-It showcases the menu and provides a warm welcome to visitors.
+Welcome to our Local Coffee Shop!

+## About Us
+We serve the best coffee in town!
+Our cozy atmosphere and friendly staff make it the perfect place to relax and enjoy your favorite beverages and pastries.

-## Features
+## Our Menu
-- Stylish UI with a warm theme
-- List of coffee options and pastries
+- Espresso
+- Latte
+- Cappuccino
+- Cold Brew
+- Pastries

 ## Installation
+To run this project locally:
-1. Clone the repository:
+1. Clone the repo:
    ```bash
    git clone https://github.com/cezarpauna/TestRepoCreation.git
    ```